kubeslice-ent/egs-installation/docs/EGS-Worker-Prerequisites.md

 ## EGS Installer Configuration

 The EGS installer can automatically handle most of the prerequisites installation.
-To use this approach, configure your `egs-installer-config.yaml`:
+To use this approach, configure your `egs-installer-config.yaml`. **For the complete configuration template, see [egs-installer-config.yaml](../egs-installer-config.yaml)**:

 ```yaml
 # Enable additional applications installation